buds-lab/style-guide/README.md

 - Unecessary comments `x = x + 1                 # Increment x`
 - Acronyms: `text_message_request` is much better than `sms_request`
 - `UPPERCASE`: It's annoying, difficult to read, and should be reserved for situations like calling an database where it's already labeled like that
+- Single letter definitions.
+Eg don't write `x = 5`, unless it's something very obvious like in a python lambda, js map, or a plot

 ## Python Variable Names